shreyvijayvargiya/Web-Code-Editor/README.md

 - **components** contain the wrapper or root code for each page
 - **modules** contain reusable codebases or packages throughout the application utils contain the third-party configurations, colours, themes
-- **redux** contains state management it can be anything
+- **redux** contains state management it can be anything We can modify the architechture in future according to our need/requirements and all we need is to take care of entire developer experience and developer flow for our repository as it should not be hindered.

 ## Repository Flow
 We have one home page containing the sidebar with the repository tree and the body containing the files the developer has opened.